What they say

 - Commercial business exercise (training contracts assessment day only)

-- Interview with two partners or a partner and member of the grad recruitment team
+- Interview with a senior associate and member of the graduate recruitment team

 The introduction to the firm is designed to give interviewees an overview of the latest goings-on – new clients, deals of note and so on.
 The critical thinking test that follows is similar to the one candidates submitted along with their written application.
-The commercial exercise that follows lunch is group exercise with other candidates and assesses team skills.
+You can also practise an online version of this test on the firm’s website.
+The commercial exercise that follows lunch is a group exercise with other candidates to assess team skills.
+A past exercise posted on graduate forums was in the form of a collaborative activity where candidates were given a hypothetical deal or legal topic to discuss.
+Remember to maintain a balance between contributing ideas and listening to other members of your group.
+It’s important that you show you can fit well into a team.
+Follow our advice on how to be your best self in group exercises.

 Hogan Lovells interview